lightningkite/mirror-kotlin/README.md

 ## What is and isn't serialized

-When using the automatic reflective serializers, only fields that are introduced using `val` or `var` in the primary constructor are serialized and deserialized.
+When using the automatic reflective serializers, only fields that are introduced using `val` or `var` in the primary constructor are used.
 If you need to add other fields, write your own serializer.

 ## Custom serialization